paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 The nature of larger projects such as these requires plenty of discussion and decision-making around temporary and permanent processes.
 We had lots of data to migrate and we needed to be efficient in our decision-making process.
 We decided upon using [Architecture Decision Records](https://adr.github.io/) to log the key implementation decisions which significantly helped us deliver consistency throughout our support and guidance.

 As it turned out, undertaking this method of logging was not onerous and we ended up with records for around a dozen key strategic choices that we made; an example of one being the choice to utilise a spot fleet of EC2 workers to perform the migration versus something like AWS Batch or ECS.
-At first glance, we expected to go with a solution based on AWS Batch or AWS but we had requirements to move resources such as Windows container images and it was so helpful to be able to easily recover the decision steps when we moved to create tooling to support this.
+At first glance, we expected to go with a solution based on AWS Batch or AWS ECS but we had requirements to move resources such as Windows container images and it was so helpful to be able to easily recover the decision steps when we moved to create tooling to support this.

 ## Workshopping